 2. Darkmage by M.L.
 Spencer

 M.L.
 Spencer is one of the best independent fantasy authors today.
 As such as I love Anna Stephens and Anna Smith Sparks, I'm going to say she's my "Queen of Grimdark."
 This is ironic given her books are something you could probably film as a PG-13 series.
 The difference is that they're focused on the intellectual issues of morality, good vs. evil, and what happens when it turns out there's no such thing as a "right" answer in a typical fantasy world?
 I also love how the prequel opens with the idea of a rag-tag band of misfits FAILING to save the world.
 I don't think that happened anywhere else in fiction but Final Fantasy 6.

 KINGS OF PARADISE may be one of the great undiscovered gems of 2018.
 It is one of those rare grimdark books which may actually stand with the likes of Lawrence, Abercrombie, and Martin.
 The premise is a tropical island kingdom is within spitting distance of a volcanic hellohole of one where life is doubly harsh for its Viking-like inhabitants.
 A deformed berserker, a spoiled prince, and a (possibly) deranged nun all end up involved in a complicated story to determine its fate.
 Really, all dark fantasy fans should check this book out.

-Honorable Mentions: Steel, Blood, and Fire by Allan Batchelder, Song by Jesse Teller, The Sorcerer's Ascension by Brock Deskins, The Blighted City by Scott Kaelin, We Ride the Storm by Devin Madson, Confessions of a D-List Supervillain by Jim Bernheimer, and The Secret King: Lethao by Dawn Chapman, Exile by Martin Owton
+Honorable Mentions: Song by Jesse Teller, The Sorcerer's Ascension by Brock Deskins, The Blighted City by Scott Kaelin, Dawn of War by Tim Marquitz, Bill The Vampire by Rick Gautieri, Staked by J.F.
+Lewis, Forging Hephateus by Drew Hayes, and The Secret King: Lethao by Dawn Chapman